What “Strong” Can Hide

 Burnout Isn’t Commitment

-A person wearing a light-colored shirt lies face-down on a desk with an open notebook covering their head, surrounded by crumpled paper, a pen, and eyeglasses—visually representing burnout, overwhelm, and creative exhaustion.
+A person wearing a light-colored shirt lies face-down on a desk with an open notebook covering their head, surrounded by crumpled paper, a pen, and eyeglasses.
+The scene illustrates burnout, overwhelm, and creative exhaustion while highlighting the importance of rest and support, reflecting the compassionate approach of Joy Spring Mental Health.

 Burnout isn’t a sign of dedication—it’s a signal that something within you has been pushed past its limits.
 At Joy Spring Mental Health, we believe true commitment shouldn’t cost your well-being.
 When exhaustion, irritability, or a sense of numbness start creeping in, it’s your mind and body asking for care, not more pressure.
 You deserve sustainable support, healthy boundaries, and space to restore your energy so you can show up as your best self—without sacrificing your own mental health.